-A loss of 1 kg/ha (0.02 bu/ac) is equal to 23 seeds of Also referred to as Argentine canola, it is the species of canola currently commonly grown in Canada. and 42 seeds of Also referred to as Polish canola, it is the less commonly grown species of canola currently grown in Canada. per square metre remaining in the field.
-Average harvesting losses in the field can range from 10 to 50 kg/ha (0.2 to 1 bu/ac), but losses can reach up to 5 bushels per acre) or more in extreme conditions.
+A loss of one kilogram/hectare (0.02 bushels per acre) is equal to 23 seeds of Also referred to as Argentine canola, it is the species of canola currently commonly grown in Canada. and 42 seeds of Also referred to as Polish canola, it is the less commonly grown species of canola currently grown in Canada. per square metre remaining in the field.
+Average harvesting losses in the field can range from 10 to 50 kilogram/hectare (0.2 to 1 bushels per acre), but losses can reach 250 kilogram/hectare (five bushels per acre) or more in extreme conditions.

-Increased margin: Loss can be measured in several ways including operating costs, time, and revenue.
+Increased margin– Loss can be measured in several ways including operating costs, time, and revenue.
 For many farmers, the actual value will be a combination of these measurements.
 The last bushels in the grain tank are also more valuable from a margin perspective.
 If you subtract the number of bushels of yield needed to cover production expenses, there may be only a few bushels for margin.
 At this level, every bushel lost becomes a much higher percent of the profit compared to total yield.
-Instead of 2% to 3% it might be 20% to 50% or more.
+Instead of two to three per cent, it might be 20 to 50 per cent or more.

-Reduced operating cost: From an operating cost comparison, slowing down combine travel speed to reduce grain loss can improve net revenue per acre.
-For example:
+Reduced operating cost– From an operating cost comparison, slowing down combine travel speed to reduce grain loss can improve net revenue per acre, as the scenarios below exemplify.

-Integrated weed management: An average yield loss of 1 bushel per acre can return 1200 seeds per square metre back to the soils.
+Integrated weed management– An average yield loss of one bushel per acre can return 1200 seeds per square metre back to the soils.
 These seeds can volunteer the following year, putting large pre-seed and in-crop weed pressure on the subsequent crop.
 Reducing combine losses means lower weed competition.

 Measuring actual losses

-A combine grain loss monitor, suitably adjusted, can be effective for monitoring loss in canola.
-The loss monitor can warn of changes in the grain loss rate but does not accurately measure the amount of loss.
+A combine grain loss monitor that is suitably adjusted can be effective for monitoring loss in canola.
+The loss monitor can warn of changes in the grain loss rate, but does not accurately measure the amount of loss.